-Images have become the lifeblood of every living, breathing, texting, tweeting ceature– if you don’t share images you very well don’t exist for the world out there.
+Images have become the lifeline of every living, breathing, texting, tweeting ceature– if you don’t share images you might as well just not exist to the world out there.

-This abundance of images in our lives has led us to take the pixelated creatures for granted.
+This abundance of images in our lives has led us to take pixelated creatures for granted.

 And though it might not matter what kind of image the girl down the street shares, for marketers, choosing the right image for their campaigns is crucial.
 Because when you don’t give much thought to what kind of image you’re sharing with your blog post or inserting on your landing page, you inadvertently choke all the juicy conversions out of your marketing campaigns.

 See this case in point.

-It is this kind of use of stock images that makes me cringe.
+It is this kind of usage of stock images that makes me cringe.

-This is what prompted me to write this post, as a wake-up call of sorts for all you marketers out there who are unknowingly ruining their campaigns by not paying enough attention to their images.
+This is what prompted me to write this post, as a wake-up call of sorts for all you marketers out there who are unknowingly ruining their campaigns by not paying enough attention to your images.

-And what better way to convince you guys than by giving you 4 reasons why you should make your images the center of attention.
-Why the image shouldn’t be the last element you think about when you create a landing page.
+And what better way to convince you guys than by giving you 4 reasons for why you should make your images the center of attention.
+The image should never be the last element you think about when creating a landing page.

-However, before we begin with the reasons I would first like to showcase in front of you a little example of what happens when your images come as an afterthought to you.
+However, before we begin with the reasons I would first like to showcase a little example of what happens when your images come as an afterthought to you.

-When one uses images merely for ornamental reasons you tend to do more harm than benefit to your landing page or homepage or whatever it is that you are creating the image for.
+When one uses images merely for ornamental reasons you tend to do more harm than good to your landing page or homepage or whatever it is that you are creating the image for.
 Take for example the T-Mobile site which is splattered with pictures of Catherine Zeta Jones.